TomaszRybacki/Recipe-Box/README.md

-# Recipe-Box
+# Pizza

-List of your custom recipes.
-Where you can create recipes that have names and ingredients.
-You can add, edit and delete these recipes.
+You can add, edit and delete recipes of your's favorite pizzas.

-All new recipes are saved in my browser's local storage.
-If I refresh the page, these recipes will still be there.
+All new recipes are saved in your browser's local storage.

 ## Free Code Camp challenge